QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 If you would rather use a Python class for this, there is a limitation that the PySpark cannot `pickle` a class in the main script file.
 If you place the implementation in a separate module, then you will be able to use it.
 While this is quite straight forward as a Spark Job, it is a restriction to work around within the REPL environment.

 The final statistic I want to compute, is the median.
-While for very large datasets we wont be able to use a straight forward approach, the price paid data is small enough to use a simple `groupByKey` method.
+While for very large datasets, we won't be able to use a straight forward approach, the price paid data is small enough to use a simple `groupByKey` method.
 This method groups together all the values for a key into an array.
 We can then use the `map` function on the array to compute the median.
-The limitation of this approach is that it is possible you wont be able to store all the values for a key in a single node in which case an out of memory exception will occur.
+The limitation of this approach is that it is possible you won't be able to store all the values for a key in a single node in which case an out of memory exception will occur.
 It also requires a large amount of data being moved between the nodes.
 However, for this simple case the code looks like: